I’ve done two separate photoshoots with Flytographer, here’s my review.

 - Taking a selfie.

 I had no idea that there was a fourth option.
-Then I discovered Flytographer.
+Until I discovered Flytographer.

-I’m here to tell all my fellow solo travelers, there is a better way.
+I’m here to tell you all, there is a better way!

 What is Flytographer?

-Flytographer began as a way to capture proposals and has expanded to include photography for all peoples, groups and occasions while traveling domestically or abroad.
+Flytographer began is a way to capture pictures abroad and is particularly convenient for groups and special occasions while traveling domestically or overseas.

 They have a database of photographers around the world.
-Their portfolios are listed online and you can browse to see those available at your destination.
+Their portfolios are online so you can browse past shoots and see which style is best for you.

-Each photographer has at least 2 years experience and a conversation level of English.
+Each photographer has at least 2 years experience and a conversational level of English.

-There’s nothing like having a professional photographer accompanying you through the streets of a their home city.
+There’s nothing like having a professional photographer accompanying you through the streets of their home city.